-The Authorization to Operate is automatically lost if the council loses its charter as a local council of the Boy Scouts of America.
+The Authorization to Operate is automatically lost if the council loses its charter as a local council of Scouting America.
 Automatic loss of the Authorization to Operate in this circumstance cannot be appealed under NCAP.

 APPEALS PROCEDURE

 Informal resolution of a camp assessment disagreement.
 If a council disagrees with the decision of the camp assessment team, it should contact the zone assessment coordinator for informal resolution.
 If informal resolution is not successful, an appeal should be filed.